gerardb2827/git_practice/README.md

-this is my first repo did iit work
+this is my first repo did iit work dhfhgd